By Aditya Bajaj

-The skeptics, though, are not without their reasons.
-A propensity to shy away from hard work, his enigmatic personality and temperament are issues that have become synonymous with the 24-year-old and have in some way overshadowed his immense talent and dazzling skills illustrated by Fulham's desperation to offload him six months before his loan deal was due to expire.
+The sceptics, though, are not without their reasons: a propensity to shy away from hard work, his enigmatic personality and temperament are issues that have become synonymous with the 24-year-old and have in some way overshadowed his immense talent and dazzling skills illustrated by Fulham's desperation to offload him six months before his loan deal was due to expire.

-Every club saw warning signs.
-Milan saw an opportunity.
-The Italian club brought in the mercurial attacking midfielder, pushing many critics into believing that the the team was simply running after quantity over quality.
+Every club saw warning signs; Milan saw an opportunity.
+They brought in the mercurial attacking midfielder, pushing many critics into believing that the Italian giants were simply running after quantity over quality.
 Taarabt's seemingly smooth transition into coach Clarence Seedorf's 4-2-3-1 formation and his availability to strengthen Milan's side in the Champions League with Keisuke Honda ineligible seemed to go unnoticed, as the overriding feeling was that he was more trouble than he was worth.

 |"I'm satisfied with how he has been performing since his transfer.
 His versatility adds a lot to the team.
 He can play in all three positions behind the striker"